deepsquare-io/ClusterFactory/web/docs/getting-started/04-argo-apps-deployment.md

   <reponame>/<app>
 ```

 We would store these commands in scripts.
 However, Argo CD is capable of deploying Helm applications, but also Kustomize and vanilla Kubernetes definition files.
-Argo CD is also able to synchronize with the remote repository, which means that it is able to perform rolling updates.
+Argo CD is also able to synchronize with the remote repository, which means that it can perform rolling updates.

-This way, we are able to centralize and every definition, configuration and environments files inside a Git repository, with a common syntax, in YAML.
+This way, we can centralize every definition, configuration and environments files inside a Git repository, with a common syntax, in YAML.

 More details on Argo CD [here](https://argo-cd.readthedocs.io/en/stable/).